Exercises for knee pain: six moves to reduce joint pain

 Walking helps to build your muscles so they can take the pressure off your joints—that means less pain for your knees.
 Regular walking can reduce stiffness and inflammation and it won't make most chronic knee conditions worse.
 Make sure you're supporting your feet and invest in the best shoes for walking.

 Shelly regularly recommends Pilates to her clients.
 "Pilates not only improves posture, balance, and mobility, but it can also help relieve stress and tension.
 When you’re having knee problems, Pilates is one of the best options for enhancing joint mobility and muscle tone in your lower body."

 Muscles that are too tight and rigid may make the body more susceptible to injury and Pilates can help loosen you up.
-Research suggests that Pilates is also an effective method for reducing injury risk in sport.
+Research published in the British Journal of Sports Medicine suggests that Pilates is also an effective method for reducing injury risk in sport.

 Rowing is sometimes recommended for people with early stages of osteoarthritis.
 A 2014 study of 24 people over eight weeks found that joint movement in knees improved by 30% with a rowing program.
-Head to our guide covering the best rowing machines to find an option for you.
+For a full-body, low-impact workout, invest in one of the best rowing machines for your home.

 Catherine is a freelance journalist writing across titles such as Verywell Health, Healthline, The Daily Telegraph, Refinery29, Elle, and Vogue.
 She specializes in content covering health, fitness, wellness, and culture.

 A once reluctant runner, Catherine has competed in 30 running events in the past five years and looks forward to one day running the London Marathon.

 10 minutes, a set of dumbbells, and five moves to burn fat and build full-body muscle